 - If the pocketbook has long straps, shorten them.

 - If possible, avoid carrying a large purse when shopping.
-A fanny pack is compact and more difficult for a thief to grab and run.
+Carry your valuables in something more compact that makes it difficult for a thief to grab and run.

 - Use ATMs wisely.
 Have the card ready before approaching the machine, and use ATMs in high traffic areas.